kiyohken2000/reactnative-expo-firebase-boilerplate/README.md

 **Step 5: Copy the API Key**

 - On the Project Overview, click on the "Web" icon since we are building on Expo.
-- Tthen give it a name, click "Register app".
+- Then give it a name, click "Register app".
 - It will show you the Firebase configuration, copy the SDK keys, we will use it in the next step.

 <img src='https://github.com/kiyohken2000/reactnative-expo-firebase-boilerplate/blob/master/__DELELE_ME__/img2.png' width='80%'>